jimburton/scrabble/chapters/Chapter1.md

 ```

 But we can't print it out nicely yet.
 Let's look at that next.
+We want
-We want a function that
+a function that turns a board into nicely formatted text.
+To do that
-turns a board into nicely formatted text.
-To do that we will need to deal with a row at
+we will need to deal with a row at a time from the array, which is
-a time from the array, which is what the `rows` function below is for.
-It gets the contents
+what the `rows` function below is for.
+It gets the contents of the
-of the array as a list then uses `chunksOf` to split it into 15-element sublists.
-The
+array as a list then uses `chunksOf` to split it into 15-element
-`intercalate` function from `Data.Text` intersperses a lists of texts with its
+sublists.
+The `intercalate` function from `Data.Text` intersperses a
-argument.
-The `(<>)` operator concatenates text.
-Note that the `showBoard` function takes
+lists of texts with its argument.
+The `(<>)` operator concatenates
+things, including text.
+Note that the `showBoard` function takes a
-a boolean parameter which determines whether to show the bonus squares on the board.
-If this
+boolean parameter which determines whether to show the bonus squares
-parameter is `True` then each position is looked up in the map of bonus squares to see if
+on the board.
+If this parameter is `True` then each position is looked
-there is a bonus value to display.
+up in the map of bonus squares to see if there is a bonus value to
+display.

 ```haskell
 import qualified Data.Text as T